 If you’re using a faulty or outdated GPU driver, you will get constant game crashes while playing Far Cry 6.
 This is especially the case if you’re using a 30 series graphics card.
 To make sure it works to its best in-game performance, you will always need to ensure it’s up to date.

-You can update your graphics driver manually, by visiting the manufacturer’s website (NVIDIA/AMD), finding the latest correct installer and installing step-by-step.
-But if you don’t have the time or patience to install manually, you can do that automatically with Driver Easy.
+You can update your graphics driver manually, by visiting the manufacturer’s website (NVIDIA/AMD), finding the latest correct installer and installing it step-by-step.
+But if you don’t have the time or patience to install it manually, you can do that automatically with Driver Easy.

 - Download and install Driver Easy.

 - Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 - Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.

 (This requires the Pro version – you’ll be prompted to upgrade when you click Update All.
 If you don’t want to pay for the Pro version, you can still download and install all the drivers you need with the free version; you just have to download them one at a time, and manually install them, the normal Windows way.)

 - Restart your PC for the changes to take full effect.

 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

 Does this method do the trick?
 If Far Cry keeps crashing, you can click the down arrow icon next to the graphics card, and select Uninstall driver.
 Once complete, restart your PC and run a scan.